Do Construction Distributions Shape Formal Language Learning In German BabyLMs?: Introduction

-To investigate this, we compile a novel German BabyLM training set, for which we conduct the first utterance-level construction analysis for German.
-We find that distributions align with findings for English and other langauges, and that child-directed media (e.g., children's encyclopedias) provide a construction-level middle ground between CDS and more complex book text.
-We then create three 5M-token subsets with distinct constructional profiles, e.g., varying the proportion of fragmentary and complex utterances, and train small, character- and subword-level Llama models on them.
-Our evaluation with lexical, syntactic, and semantic minimal pairs \cite{bunzeck2025small,mueller2020crosslinguistic,he2025xcomps} reveals that differences between grammatically complex training data and a developmentally plausible constructional distribution are fairly small.
+The goals of this paper, then, are twofold: (1) we compile a novel German BabyLM training set, for which we conduct the first utterance-level construction analysis for German.
+We find that distributions align with findings for English and other languages.
+We then (2) create three 5M-token subsets with distinct constructional profiles, varying, e.g., the proportion of fragmentary and complex utterances, and train small, character-based and subword Llama models on them.
+We evaluate them with lexical, syntactic, and semantic minimal pairs \cite{bunzeck2025small,mueller2020crosslinguistic,he2025xcomps} to gauge the influence of different construction distributions on these levels of linguistic knowledge, and find that differences between grammatically complex training data and a developmentally plausible constructional distribution are fairly small.
 While certain syntactic phenomena are learned somewhat better from more complex sentences, lexical learning improves with more fragments and questions in the input.
 Most interestingly, input complexity only modulates the steepness of the resulting learning trajectories, but has no principal effect on the amount of input needed to kickstart learning.